 So, what are the main reasons for organisational failure?
 We’ve often written about what you need to do in order to ensure your organisation stays on the path to success.

-What we don’t usually do, however, is focus on the reasons organisations fail.
+What we don’t usually do, however, is focus on the reasons that organisations fail.

-In my experience there are four main reasons an organisation will fold.
+In my experience, there are four main reasons why organisations fail.

-While it may seem to you, as a lower or middle level manager, that you are responsible for your department ultimately succeeding (and that your department contributes to the overall success of the organisation) there are some critical components you may not have considered.
+While it may seem to you, if you’re a lower or middle level manager, that you are responsible for your department ultimately succeeding (and that your department contributes to the overall success of the organisation) there are some critical components you may not have considered.

-Failure at the top – upper management isn’t making educated decisions (or members of upper management are simply making very bad decisions despite the resources they have available.
+Failure at the top – upper management isn’t making educated decisions, or members of upper management are simply making very bad decisions despite the resources they have available.
 Too many managers we work with are too operational in their outlook.
 This causes businesses to not be able to see the wood for the trees, and cannot see beyond the fire-fighting duties of short-termism.